bollinsure.com/business/cyber-insurance

 Missing MFA surcharge+50-100% or declined

-Rates have increased 30-50% over two years due to ransomware frequency.
+Cyber pricing and underwriting requirements can change quickly due to ransomware frequency and claim trends.
 Best pricing goes to businesses with strong security controls.
 We review your controls and match you to carriers who reward good security hygiene.

 Coverage Gap